smartheim/ui-maintenance/assets/contexthelp/itemgroupfunctions.md

 *Items* can be assigned to groups.
-A group is just another *Item* that is of type "Group".
+A group is an *Item* of type "Group".
-A group can have a state on its own (On, Off, Open, Closed), but only if it is of any type like for example a Switch type or Number type.

 Group Items can derive their own state from their member Items.
 To derive a state the Group Item must be constructed using a base Item type and a Group function.
 When calculating the state, Group functions recursively traverse the Group's members and also take members of subgroups into account.
 If a subgroup however defines a state on its own (having base Item & Group function set) traversal stops and the state of the subgroup member is taken.